raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 Likewise, the term "receiver" may apply to either a responder (when receiving a DSO request message) or an initiator (when receiving a DSO response message).

+The term "long-lived operations" refers to operations such as Push Notification subscriptions {{?I-D.ietf-dnssd-push}}, Discovery Relay interface subscriptions {{?I-D.sctl-dnssd-mdns-relay}}, and other future long-lived DNS operations that choose to use DSO as their basis, that establish state that persists beyond the lifetime of a traditional brief request/response transaction.
+This document, the base specification for DNS Stateful Operations, defines a framework for supporting long-lived operations, but does not itself define any long-lived operations.
+Nonetheless, to appreciate the design rationale behind DNS Stateful Operations, it is helpful to understand the long-lived operations that it is intended to support.

 DNS Stateful Operations uses "DSO request messages" and "DSO response messages".
 DSO request messages are further subdivided into two variants,